mintyphp/session-handlers/README.md

     php run-tests.php

 The code will execute in about 1 second and test 12 HTTP calls in 3 save handlers.
+The following output means that the tests succeeded:

+    default   : OK
+    files     : OK
+    memcache  : OK
+    redis     : OK

+The word "FAILED" appears on a failed test and "SKIPPED" is shown when the PHP module is not loaded for either Redis or Memcache.

 Use this for 100 runs:

-    for i in `seq 1 100`; do php run-tests.php; done
+    for i in `seq 1 100`; do php run-tests.php silent; done

-No output means that the tests succeeded.
+As shown, you may use the argument "silent" to suppress output on successful or skipped tests.